brendankhoury/To-the-moon-and-hack/README.md

 # To-the-moon-and-hack
-Submission for to the moon and hack.
+Submission for the hackathon: To the Moon and Hack.